 “My must-haves are intuition and action.
 I successfully manage motherhood and my business by acting on my intuition without delay.
 No second-guessing, no doubt, no fear.” – Lisa Ball, Mompreneur Assistant

-“I’ve found that is it essential for me to 1.
+“I’ve found that it is essential for me to 1.
 Know my priorities, 2.
-Have a good handle of how much time I can spend on my business and the corresponding, realistic output I can demand from myself (currently loving the Pomodoro technique to maximise my time), and 3.
+Have a good handle on how much time I can spend on my business and the corresponding, realistic output I can demand from myself (currently loving the Pomodoro technique to maximize my time), and 3.
 Have clear boundaries with my son over when Mama’s work hours are.
 (Shushing the Mommy Guilt that may crop up whenever I have to say no to that sad puppy dog face!)” – Joy Ycasiano-Dejos, Mommy Proofing Coaching

 “For me, it’s a constantly updated to-do list.
 Because I know that I may only have 10 or 15 minutes in which to get a quick work item done, I have to have a really clear, prioritized menu of tasks available at my fingertips.
 I use the Bullet Journaling method to keep my to-do list organized and up-to-date.” – Amy Simpkins, Life Architecting

 “I’m still figuring things out since my baby is only eight months old, but I couldn’t do it without my husband’s support.
 He takes care of the baby when he gets home from work so I can have all afternoon to work and makes sure I have everything I need to focus on getting things done.” – Lilly Garcia, LillyGarcia.com